amoore449/portfolio/_otherportfolio/biglist.md

 136. What is your favorite kind of smoothie?
 137. Do you have any recurring dreams?
 138. If your father was a milkshake, what flavor would he be?
+139. What is your favorite hat?
+140. What would you do if you were stuck in a time loop?
+141. What is success to you?
+142. What is your favorite type of fireworK?